scipy/scipy/doc/source/tutorial/stats.rst

 Drawing random numbers relies on generators from `numpy.random` package.
 In the examples above, the specific stream of random numbers is not reproducible across runs.
-To achieve reproducibility, you can explicitly *seed* the random number generator.
+To achieve reproducibility, you can explicitly *seed* a random number generator.
 In NumPy, a generator is an instance of `numpy.random.Generator`.
 Here is the canonical way to create a generator: